gcharang/KomodoPlatform-wiki/BarterDEX-API-Summary-by-Category.md

 ```

 #### notarizations
 This script will display coin notarization status for a specified coin.
-Use the script like this `./notarizations KMD`, `./notarizations REVS`,...
+Use the script like this `./notarizations KMD`, `./notarizations REVS`, etc.

 Sample File Contents:
 ```shell